-- 1. Shareholders, their duly appointed representatives or proxies are entitled to attend, speak and vote at the AGM.
+- Shareholders, their duly appointed representatives or proxies are entitled to attend, speak and vote at the AGM.
 A shareholder can appoint the Chairman of the meeting or anyone else as their proxy and their proxy need not be a member of the Company.
 A shareholder may appoint more than one proxy, provided that each proxy is appointed to exercise the rights attached to different ordinary shares.
 To appoint more than one proxy, the proxy form should be photocopied and completed for each proxy holder.
 The proxy holder's name should be written on the proxy form together with the number of shares in relation to which the proxy is authorised to act.
 The box on the proxy form must also be ticked to indicate that the proxy instruction is one of multiple instructions being given.
 All proxy forms must be signed and, to be effective, must be lodged at the registered office of the company, or emailed to info@gledhowinvestments.com, not later than 48 hours before the time of the meeting or any adjourned meeting. - 2.
-In light of the current Covid-19 government guidelines, shareholders will not be permitted to attend the AGM and are encouraged to appoint the Chairman of the meeting as their proxy, with voting instructions. - 3.
-In accordance with Regulation 41 of the Uncertificated Securities Regulations 2001, only those members entered on the Company's register of members at close of business on 23 March 2022 or, of the meeting is adjourned, shareholders entered on the Company's register of members at close of business on the day two days before the date of any adjournment shall be entitled to attend and vote at the AGM.
+In accordance with Regulation 41 of the Uncertificated Securities Regulations 2001, only those members entered on the Company's register of members at 48 hours (excluding non-business days) before the time appointed for the holding of the meeting shall be entitled to vote in respect of the number of shares registered in their names at that time.
+If the meeting is adjourned by more than 48 hours, then to be so entitled, a shareholder must be entered on the Company's Register of Members at the time which is 48 hours (excluding non-business days) before the time appointed for holding the adjourned meeting or, if the Company gives notice of the adjourned meeting, at the time specified in that notice. - 3.
+Forms of proxy, together with any power of attorney or other authority under which it is executed or a notarially certified copy thereof, must be completed and, to be valid, must reach the Company's registered office not less than 48 hours (excluding non-business days) before the time appointed for the holding of the meeting. - 4.
+As at the close of business on 30 January 2023, the Company's issued share capital comprised 97,571,428 ordinary shares of 1p each, including 9,949,084 ordinary shares of 1p each held in treasury.
+Each ordinary share, excluding treasury shares, carries the right to one vote at a general meeting of the Company, and therefore the total number of voting rights in the Company as at the time and date given above is 87,622,344.